RonCollins-MM/hello-world/README.md

 20th March 2022.
 It is now about 7 years since I last did some serious coding.
 But now am back and hopefully here to stay.

+22nd of March, 2022.
+Writing some lines to try out the 'git diff' command.